DomWilliams0/name-needed/.planning/backlog.md

 * people (who like dogs) see dogs and go over to pet for emotional support
 	* can also play fetch with a stick and other riveting games
 * dogs play together e.g. tag
+* bug: dogs can break blocks if ordered to

 ## Simulation depth